kmarcie/overwatchhud/README.md

 - Re-aligned the freezecam so you can see it in different resolution
 - New TargetID.
 Centered TargetID had too many problems.
 Until I figure it out, I will be using this one for now.
 - Added overheal colours in spectator tournament

+July 14
+- Fixed the map selection menu being broken in the casual menu
+- Added overheal/hurt animations for the numbers
+- Fixed the offset shadow being screwed up
+- Removed sticky background when using a shield
+- Added the advanced options button to the menu

 ETC